SpamixOfficial/betterdiscordctlpy/README.md

 - [x] version info
 - [x] help message
 - [x] verbosity control
+- [x] prepare a Docker image based on Ubuntu, so it can be properly tested
 - [ ] logic for Linux ported from [the original `sh` script](https://github.com/bb010g/betterdiscordctl/blob/master/betterdiscordctl):
   - [ ] BetterDiscord installation
   - [ ] BetterDiscord re-installation